|Guide||♦||17 Triplogs||0 Topics|

 Join The The Mad Hatter Club

-Overview: If you approach this hike as described the surprise comes later in the hike.
-From the west the mountain looks like it is wearing a top hat.
-The hat as it turns out is a facade.
+If you approach this hike as described, the surprise comes later in the hike.
+From the west, the mountain looks like it is wearing a top hat.
+The hat, as it turns out, is a facade.
 The hat is a dark volcanic ridgeline on top of the golden hill.
-Circling around counterclockwise half way thru the hike offers some of the best views of this golden, lichen covered hill wearing the dark top hat.
+Circling counterclockwise halfway thru the hike offers some of the best views of this golden, lichen-covered hill wearing the dark top hat.

-Warning: This is a route as opposed to a trail.
-It is an off trail bushwhack for seventy-five percent of the hike.
-In order to avoid Sonoran reptiles hike in cooler weather.
+Top Hat Loop is a route as opposed to a trail.
+It is an off-trail bushwhack for seventy-five percent of the hike.
+To avoid Sonoran reptiles, hike in cooler weather.
 Sturdy footwear is a plus.